thesullivantage/Canny-Edge-Feature-Engineering/README.md

 ---
 ### More on Canny Edge Detection (from the [OpenCV Docs](https://docs.opencv.org/3.4/da/d22/tutorial_py_canny.html)):
 - [The comparision of gradients between borders of pixels] decides which are all edges are really edges and which are not.
-- For this, we need two threshold values, minVal and maxVal.
+- For this, we need two threshold values, minVal and maxVal. [hysterisis-based inclusion]
 - Any edges with intensity gradient more than maxVal are sure to be edges and those below minVal are sure to be non-edges, so discarded.
 - Those who lie between these two thresholds are classified edges or non-edges based on their connectivity.
     - If they are connected to "sure-edge" pixels, they are considered to be part of edges.
     - Otherwise, they are also discarded.